---

 ## Frequently Asked Questions

-### How common are AI hallucinations about brand pricing and features?
+### How common are AI hallucinations for brands?

 ### What is Generative Engine Optimization (GEO) and how does it work?